Originally published on 20/01/2021

-You Have to Be Extremely Strong
+1. You Have to Be Extremely Strong

+Along with this, the yoga swing can actually make your life easier as it supports your entire body weight, thus making the exercises less demanding.
 Also, yoga swing workouts tend to be more physically accessible, compared to floor-based yoga, since you don’t have to lower yourself to the floor for most poses.

-You Need to Be Fully Coordinated
+2. You Need to Be Fully Coordinated

 So, if you are passionate about working out using anti-gravity yoga swings, the lack of balance or coordination shouldn’t be an impediment.
 You just need to join a beginner’s class and learn some basics.